 - (2) Represents PSU awards granted in 2019, 2020 and 2021, with a 36-month performance period.
 These awards are immediately vested following the completion of the performance period upon the determination of the amount earned, if any, based upon performance achievement.
 Under the terms of our PSU awards, the actual award value can range from zero to 200% of the target.
 The 2019 grant contained a TSR modifier which was measured cumulatively over the three-year performance period and provided the opportunity to earn an additional 25%.
-See the Equity Incentive Program section of the CD&A. The amounts reported here for the 2019 PSUs are reflected at threshold level; actual amounts earned for the performance period ending December 31, 2021 are discussed in the CD&A. The amounts reported here for 2020 and 2021 awards assume maximum performance achievement, but the amounts actually earned pursuant to these awards, if any, will not be determined until following the end of the respective performance periods on December 31, 2022 and December 31, 2023. - (3) Value based on the December 31, 2021 closing price of Rayonier Advanced Materials stock of \$5.71. - (4) Share amounts and option exercise prices shown have been adjusted to reflect a June 2014 valuation adjustment due to our spinoff from our former parent company.
+See the Equity Incentive Program section of the CD&A. The amounts reported here for the 2019 PSUs are reflected at threshold level; actual amounts earned for the performance period ending December 31, 2021 are discussed in the CD&A. The amounts reported here for 2020 and 2021 awards assume maximum performance periods on December 31, 2022 and December 31, 2023. - (3) Value based on the December 31, 2021 closing price of Rayonier Advanced Materials stock of \$5.71. - (4) Share amounts and option exercise prices shown have been adjusted to reflect a June 2014 valuation adjustment due to our spinoff from our former parent company.